dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 load_factor
 </pre>

-For entries interpreted as data center IT or site load, the processed dataset translates reported capacity into estimated grid load using the assigned PUE assumption.
+For entries interpreted as data center IT or site load, the processed dataset translates reported capacity into estimated grid load using the assigned PUE assumption which is specific for data center type.
 Annual electricity use is then estimated from the interpreted grid load and the assigned load factor:

 <pre>
 estimated TWh/year = interpreted_grid_load_mw × load_factor × 8,760 / 1,000